 There are very few anthelmintic products registered for dairy goats or milking sheep where milk may be used for human consumption.

 Many anthelmintics have label instructions that state “DO NOT USE in sheep or goats which are producing or may in the future produce milk where the milk or milk products may be used for human consumption”.
+Note that veterinarians are not permitted to override these instructions with an off-label prescription.
 The milk from animals treated with these products can be used in soap-making or for rearing livestock.

 There are also no coccidiostats or lice control products registered for use in commercial dairy goats.